edgeesports/digital-schoolhouse/README.md

 MySQL password: [default password]

 # Admin Information

 Username: admin

 Email Address: [email address]

 Password / Confirm Password: admin

 # Error: Unable to write to config file

-create a replacement config.php and upload to /htdocs replace the target config.php with the local php and edit as follows SdbPassword = 'default pwd';
+create a replacement config.php and upload to /htdocs

+replace the target config.php with the local php and edit as follows

+SdbPassword = 'default pwd';

 $dbDatabase='dsh';

 chmod 777 config.php

-refresh the site!
+refresh the site

 sign in as admin / admin and change the password (could be admin /way2gopro if local config.php was copied and header edited)

-update the Admin utilities for customisations per config.php - the header is the different part per local staging prod, for password update the Member approval email message with the correct URL re-create the * REGISTER SCHOOL group with no permissions and set to require approval add FAQ, Role Types, Roles
+update the Admin utilities for customisations per config.php - the header is the different part per local and prod

+update the Member approval email message with the correct URL

+re-create the * REGISTER SCHOOL group with no permissions and set to require approval

+add FAQ, Role Types, Roles

 # Customised Files

 login.php

 language.php

 membership_signup.php

 membership_thankyou.php

-config.php (customised per install) /resources/images/appgini-icon.png is the custom favicon (64x64)
+config.php (customised per install)

+/resources/images/appgini-icon.png is the custom favicon (64x64)

 # Let's Encrypt